 Over the next five years, the goal of the Roundtable is to work collaboratively to improve tree care and planting in Metro Phoenix in ways that will measurably mitigate urban heat island, improve local air quality and prioritize environmental and social justice outcomes through municipal and private investment in trees — particularly in vulnerable neighborhoods currently lacking tree canopy.

-El Mirage Tree Planting (January 2021) In partnership with American Forests, AZSA will be planting a minimum of 35 trees in El Mirage utilizing the recently released Tree Equity Map of the Phoenix Metro by American Forests.
+El Mirage Tree Planting (January 2021) In partnership with American Forests, AZSA will plant at least 35 trees in El Mirage utilizing the recently released Tree Equity Map of the Phoenix Metro by American Forests.

-Concord Neighborhood Tree Planting, Tempe (March 2020) In March, Concord Neighborhood planted an additional 25 desert-adapted trees with AZSA towards their 100 tree goal.
+Concord Neighborhood Tree Planting, Tempe (March 2020) Concord Neighborhood planted 25 desert-adapted trees in March with AZSA towards their 100-tree goal.

-Alhambra Elementary School District Tree Planting, Phoenix (February 2020) In partnership with American Forests, Microsoft, and the GreenBiz Conference planted 25 natives trees and 25 natives shrubs at two schools in the Alhambra Elementary School.
+Alhambra Elementary School District Tree Planting, Phoenix (February 2020) In partnership with American Forests, Microsoft and the GreenBiz Conference planted 25 native trees and 25 native shrubs at two schools in the Alhambra Elementary School.

-Concord Neighborhood Tree Planting, Tempe (November 2019) On November 16, 2019 we planted 24 trees with the Concord Neighborhood on their property.
-This is our second planting in the North Tempe Neighborhood Association area and our third planting in support of the Tempe Urban Forestry Master Plan.
-This planting was funded by International Paper and we had a great group of volunteers come out from First Solar to help us out.
-This planting also furthered Concord’s plans to plant an additional 100 trees or more on their property.
-This low income neighborhood was established in the 1960s and has various trees that need to be replaced due to the species or the age of the specimen.
+Concord Neighborhood Tree Planting, Tempe (November 2019) On November 16, 2019, we planted 24 trees with the Concord Neighborhood on their property.
+This is our second planting in the North Tempe Neighborhood Association area and our third in support of the Tempe Urban Forestry Master Plan.
+International Paper funded this planting, and a great group of volunteers came out from First Solar to help us.
+This planting also furthered Concord’s plans to plant 100 trees or more on their property.
+This low-income neighborhood was established in the 1960s and has various trees that need to be replaced due to the specimen’s species or age.
 We enjoyed working with Concord and look forward to helping them in the future.

 North Tempe Neighborhoods Tree Planting, Tempe On November 3, 2018, we planted 25 desert-adapted trees on 13 private properties in a North Tempe neighborhood.
-This planting was done in partnership with the North Tempe Neighborhood Association and helps support the Tempe Urban Forestry Master Plan.
-This project was funded by International Paper.
+This planting was done with the North Tempe Neighborhood Association and helped support the Tempe Urban Forestry Master Plan—International Paper funded this project.